-So, this is for the simple reason that these are really easy to make and that too with a handful of easily available ingredients.
+- So, this is for the simple reason that this digestive biscuits recipe is really easy to follow and that too with a handful of easily available ingredients.

 - Instant Energy: As they have carbohydrates (wheat flour) they provide instant energy.
 So, whenever you are feeling low, just gobble a digestive biscuit and see the difference.

 - Lose Weight: Really?
-This is because it has dietary fibres which keeps you full for a longer period of time and thereby stops you eating frequently.
+This is because it has dietary fibres which keep you full for a longer period of time and thereby stops you eating frequently.

 - Relieves morning sickness: Again, dietary fibres present in these biscuits improves your digestion and thereby gives relief in morning sickness.
 So, have these along with your morning tea.
 Read more here

 If looking for gluten-free cookies or biscuits then check these:

 And, if you are fasting, then these Kuttu Atta cookies (Buckwheat cookies) are not to be missed at all!

 - Its really easy to make these oats and wheat cookies.